swiftlang/swift-evolution/proposals/NNNN-tilde-sendable.md

 When encountering a public type that doesn't explicitly conform to `Sendable`, it's difficult to determine the intent.
 It can be unclear whether the type should have an explicit `Sendable` conformance that hasn't been added yet, or whether it's deliberately non-`Sendable`.
 Making this determination requires understanding how the type's storage is structured and whether access to shared state is protected by a synchronization mechanism - implementation details which may not be accessible from outside the library.

 There are also situations when a class is not `Sendable` but some of its subclasses are.
-There is currently a way to expression that a type does not conform to a `Sendable` protocol:
+There is currently a way to express that a type does not conform to a `Sendable` protocol:

 ```swift